lubuntu-team/manual/source/2/2.1/2.1.2/qtransmission.rst

 How to Launch
 -------------

-To launch Transmission go to menu :menuselection:`Internet --> Qtransmission Bittorent Client` or run
+To launch Transmission go to menu :menuselection:`Internet --> Transmission (Qt)` or run

 .. code::